rbroc/eucomm-twitter/README.md

 - Describing sentiment of responses as a function of topics

 To do:
+- Implement predictive model based on BERT
+- Implement style predictor
-- Simpler emotion models
+- Redo emotion model
-- What to measure?
+- Paraphrase model